-When does an obsession to worrying turn into an anxiety disorder? – I wondered to myself while looking at the screen in front of me.
+“When does an obsession to worrying turn into an anxiety disorder?”
+I wondered to myself, while looking at the screen in front of me.

-Our school had gone back to the remote learning model in response to a spike in virus cases (and in preparation for the upcoming Thanksgiving holiday- a super spreader).
-School districts all over the country were making this same decision- not just ours.
-No one I knew had come down with the virus; I had heard a lot were, but no one I knew of; “Yet…” I worried to myself, adding it to the list of things to think about…
+Our school had gone back to the remote learning model in response to a spike in cases, but also in preparation for the upcoming Thanksgiving holiday; what they were calling a potential ‘Super Spreader.’
+School districts all over the country were making this same decision, it was not just ours.
+No one I knew of had come down with this virus.
+I had heard a lot of people were.
+But no one I knew of personally; “Yet…” I worried to myself, adding it to the list of things to think about…

-“But, is she going to be okay?”
-Pras asked me for what seemed like the hundredth time.
+“—But, is she going to be okay?”
+Pras asked me; for what seemed like the hundredth time.